 With an appreciation for vintage dance, Sandy studied Charleston and solo jazz under Joanna Kassoulides.
 As a longstanding dancer with the 1920’s flapper troupe, the Sugar Shakers, Sandy shared her love of all things flapper far and wide at festivals, weddings and vintage themed events such as Electro Swing Club and Salon Noir.
 She continues to work on fusion of bellydance with vintage jazz/flapper, teaching her Flapper Fusion classes and workshops in and around Toronto.

 Sandy has completed the Seven Waves teacher training with Roula Said of Om Laila Studio.
 In 2015 she completed the 200-hour yoga teacher certification with Karma Teachers, in the vinyasa lineage, and aims to make yoga accessible to all bodies.
-She currently dances as a soloist, with House of Shimmy and more recently has danced in collaboration with Et Alia Dance Company.
+She currently dances as a soloist, has co-founded House of Shimmy and more recently has danced in collaboration with Et Alia Dance Company.